NicolasDionne/Skynet/README.md

 # Skynet
-small neural net application that learns how to play a game yep.
+small neural net application that learns how to play a game, kinda, it's a WIP.